 Mayor Buckhorn is moving decisively with an economic development strategy that recognizes that our future as a vibrant, livable and sustainable community depends upon connecting People, redefining Places, and igniting Progress.
-For the past year, AECOM and Parsons Brinckerhoff, planning and transportation experts, respectively, have worked with the city and our community stakeholders and opinion leaders to develop a shared vision and give city leaders an implementable plan of action.
-These efforts have produced broad-based community support for the InVision Tampa Center City Plan and the soon-to-be-completed Nebraska – Hillsborough Corridor Master Plan.
-As part of that plan’s implementation, we are now beginning a more focused conversation on the West River area of Tampa’s Center City.
+In 2012, a nationally recognized planning team worked with the city and our community stakeholders and opinion leaders to develop a shared vision and give city leaders an implementable plan of action.
+These efforts produced broad-based community support for the InVision Tampa Center City Plan, the Nebraska – Hillsborough Corridor Master Plan and the West River Redevelopment Plan.

 We are continuously seeking input on our social channels.
 Also, check the Get Involved page for upcoming meetings.